MileHacker Logo

 • Safety Considerations for Different Options: Using apps like BiTaksi or Uber gives a layer of safety.
 Your ride is tracked, and driver and vehicle details are recorded within the app, giving accountability.

 • Airport/Station Taxi Arrangements: Taxis are easily found at Esenboğan Airport (ESB) and Ankara YHT Garı (High-Speed Train Station).
 Look for designated taxi queues outside the terminals.
-These queues make sure you get an official taxi operating fairly.
+These queues make sure you get an authorized taxi operating fairly.

 Rental Options